cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 CDAP System Services Logs
 =========================
-As CDAP system services run either on cluster edge nodes or in YARN containers, their logging and its configuration depends on the service and where it is located:
+As CDAP system services run either on cluster edge nodes or in YARN containers, their logging and :ref:`its configuration <logging-monitoring-system-services-logs-configuration>` depends on the service and where it is located.

-- If run on an edge node, such as CDAP Master or Router, it is configured by the file ``logback.xml``.

-- If run in a YARN container, such as the *Metrics Service*, it is configured by the file ``logback-container.xml`` (the same file that :ref:`configures user application program logging
-  <configuring-user-application-program-logging>`).

 Retrieving Log Messages from a System Service
 ---------------------------------------------